mcoffman1/industrial_robotics_shared/ABB/Devicenet_config/readme.md

-# Configuring DeviceNet on an ABB Robot Controller
+# Configuring DeviceNet on an ABB Virtual Controller

 This guide walks through the steps to configure DeviceNet communication on an ABB robot controller.